-Decisions we make, and policies we set, affect local residents, businesses and organisationsnow and in the future, so it's important they are that everyone has the opportunity to be involved from the start.
-We aim to work positively and proactively with our local communities to make sure they are fully informed, feel involved in the decision-making process and have timely and meaningful opportunities to have a say on planning matters upon which we consult any proposals we make.

-This Statement of Community Involvement (SCI) explains how we ensure this happens in the planning services that we provide.
+Decisions we make, and policies we set, affect local residents, businesses and organisations now and in the future, so it's important that everyone has the opportunity to be involved from the start.
+We aim to work positively and proactively with our local communities to make sure they are fully informed, feel involved in the decision-making process and have timely and meaningful opportunities to have a say on planning matters upon which we consult.
+This Statement of Community Involvement ('SCI') explains how we ensure this happens.